Battling Culture and Society: How to Make Choices Today

 Audio

-I want to talk to us today about ONE THING KEEPING US (PEOPLE) FROM CHRIST.
-So if we spent time together, I believe at some point One Thing would come up – what our culture is teaching us, wanting us to believe and do, and how it’s keeping so many from Christ.
+I want to talk to us today about One Thing Keeping Us (People) from Christ.
+So if we spent time together, I believe at some point One Thing would come up – what our culture is teaching us, wanting us to believe and do, cultural lies, and how it’s keeping so many from following Jesus Christ.

-Question: With your knowledge of the Bible compared to our culture how many of us think our culture has, does, and will lie to us not only lie about Jesus but about many things?
+Question: With your knowledge of the Bible compared to our culture, how many of us think our culture has, does, and will lie to us, not only about Jesus but about many things?
 You could make a list of things culture says that is contrary to the truth of the Bible.
-If you agree with me about our culture will lie to us would you slip up your hand?
+If you agree with me about our culture, would you slip up your hand?
 Just humor me, please.
 Online, if you agree, type in the chat – I think culture lies to us.
 Could these lies of our culture be keeping people from Christ?
 I think so.

 Here’s my point.
-I believe if we spent much time together we’d eventually talk about things our culture tells us, teaches us, and attempts to force us to believe.
-Our culture has us so afraid of it that we’re fearful to say how we truly feel, but it doesn’t care how we feel.
-If you disagree with our culture it will crucify you.
+I believe that if we spent a lot of time together, we’d eventually discuss the things our culture tells us, teaches us, and attempts to force us to believe.
+Our culture has instilled in us such a fear of it that we’re hesitant to express how we truly feel, but it doesn’t care about our feelings.
+If you disagree with our culture, it will crucify you.

-BOTTOM LINE: Culture LIES to you, and it doesn’t care what you BELIEVE.
-It plans to change what you believe.
+Culture LIES to you, and it doesn’t care what you BELIEVE.
+It aims to change your existing beliefs.

 Here’s how Jesus responded to this certain ruler and the ruler’s response to Jesus.